 To oversee the management and monitoring of planning tasks in compliance with administrative, financial, and legal requirements for maintaining the continuing, comprehensive and cooperative (3C) process for the Huntsville Urbanized Area.
-To maintain a transportation planning work program that responds to the needs of the community, and meets state and federal requirement.
+To maintain a transportation planning work program that responds to the needs of the community and meets state and federal requirement.
 To monitor and report on progress in achieving objectives.

-- Prepared meeting materials, agendas, and meeting minutes for Policy Board and all Committee meetings - Prepared and adopted the Draft and Final FY 2021 Unified Planning Work Program - Prepared progress reports and reimbursement request for MPO activities - Attended in-person and virtual trainings and workshops relevant to administrating the MPO (FHWA Planning Grants Management Training, ATPA Annual Conference, AL APA Statewide Conference and AMPO Annual Conference) - Purchased new computers/components to upgrade existing computers, as necessary, along with other related equipment to maximize the MPO's capacity to support public outreach and the decisionmaking process as well as assisting staff during the COVID-19 pandemic continue with work
+- Prepared meeting materials, agendas, and meeting minutes for Board and all Committee meetings - Prepared and adopted the Draft and Final FY 2022 Unified Planning Work Program - Prepared progress reports and reimbursement request for MPO activities - Attended in-person and virtual trainings and workshops relevant to administrating the MPO (FHWA Planning Grants Management Training, ATPA Annual Conference, AL APA Statewide Conference and AMPO Annual Conference) - Purchased new computers/components to upgrade existing computers, as necessary, along with other related equipment to maximize the MPO's capacity to support public outreach and the decisionmaking process as well as assisting staff during the COVID-19 pandemic continue with work

-- Functional Classification and/or development of new Urban Boundaries for updated census information - Prepared agendas, minutes, news releases, advertisements, and social media updates for all meetings (virtually or in-person) concerning the Transportation Planning Process - Attend and conduct all meetings of the MPO Policy Board, the TCC, and CAC - Prepare invoices, reports, and yearly audits - Attend other in-person and/or virtual meetings concerning the Transportation Planning Process - Certify compliance with state and federal regulations regarding expenditure of funds for transportation planning - Assess progress towards meeting UPWP objectives and budget targets on a monthly basis - Manage in-house staff and consultants to accomplish planning tasks - Participate in in-person and/or virtual transportation workshops, conferences, meetings, and coordination activities to provide staff, board, and committee members training and education; maintain technical expertise - Potential in-person and/or virtual meetings/webinars and related activities with local, state, regional, and federal entities including, but not limited to, the Transportation Research Board, Institute of Transportation Engineers, American Planning Association, National Highway and Transit Institutes, bicycle/pedestrian conferences, and transportation disadvantaged activities
+- Development of new Urban and Study Area Boundaries based on the 2020 Census results; revise Functional Classification map to reflect changes - Prepared agendas, minutes, news releases, advertisements, and social media updates for all meetings (virtually or in-person) concerning the Transportation Planning Process - Attend and conduct all meetings of the MPO Policy Board, the TCC, and CAC - Prepare invoices, reports, and yearly audits - Comply with state and federal regulations regarding expenditure of funds for transportation planning - Assess progress towards meeting UPWP objectives and budget targets on a monthly basis - Potential in-person and/or virtual meetings/webinars and related activities with local, state, regional, and federal entities including, but not limited to, the Transportation Research Board, Institute of Transportation Engineers, American Planning Association, National Highway and Transit Institutes, bicycle/pedestrian conferences, and transportation disadvantaged activities